supahero1/shnet/README.md

 oh and also no support for out of band messages bc they are basically unused
 to use `build` to build this, pls first do `chmod 755 build` so that it's set to executable, else it will prompt you an error.
 # License
 No license.
-You don't have right to touch the files and use them on your own, even though there is a license at the top of some of them (this has priority).
+You don't have right to use the code, even though there is a license at the top of some of the files (this has priority).